rasterio/rasterio/docs/topics/windowed-rw.rst

 Windows
 -------

-A window is a view onto a rectangular subset of a raster dataset and is described in rasterio by column and row offsets and width and height in pixels.
+A :class:`.Window` is a view onto a rectangular subset of a raster dataset and is described in rasterio by column and row offsets and width and height in pixels.
 These may be ints or floats.